EIT-Pathogena/client/README.md

 The client enables privacy-preserving sequence data submission and retrieval of analytical output files.
 Prior to upload, sample identifiers are anonymised and human host sequences are removed.
-A multicore machine with 16GB of RAM running Linux or MacOS is recommended.
+A multicore machine with 16GB of RAM running Linux or MacOS is required.

 See the documentation in `/docs` for details for using the client.